 Missy the cocker spaniel was almost paralysed by a grass seed that became lodged in her spine.
 When she failed to respond fully to treatment for weakness and fever her vets referred her to Hamilton Specialist Referrals, where advanced imaging and life-saving surgery revealed a grass seed had tracked its way into her spine.

 Missy, only two years of age, had been unwell for three weeks, with a high temperature, weakness and back pain.
 Antibiotics had helped initially, but as her weakness started becoming worse her vets knew finding the underlying cause was vital.
-She was brought in to see Head Neurologist, John Parker.
+She was brought in to see our Head Neurologist.

 Following surgery Missy was back to her bouncy self within two weeks.
 Her owners were delighted, “We couldn’t believe it when we heard the vets had found a grass seed in her spine.
 To think she was so unwell and could have been paralysed, and now is back to her happy, lively, waggy self so soon after surgery is incredible.
 We’re so thankful for the amazing work of Michael and his team, and for all their care”